yoloxsta/aws-billing-report-script-lambda/README.md

-### Monthly Report by using Lambda,SES,EventBridge
+### Monthly Billing Report by using Lambda,SES,EventBridge

+- Pre requirements